PrimeLens/django-notes/drf/_need_review/DRF.md

 These notes come from Udemy's Build a Backend REST API with Python & Django - Beginner by Mark Winterbottom, might be retired soon as it was last updated Dec 2017.
 Should be at this [link](https://www.udemy.com/django-python/)

+Also the custom user model setup by Mark uses AbstractBaseUser not AbstractUser and as wsvincent points out in this [link](https://wsvincent.com/django-custom-user-model-tutorial/) it is a lot more work

 It seems there are two tasks going on here

 1. The off the shelf DRF system